-Audiovisual Equipment Fault Remedy Rear view camera system inoperative when reversing (if fitted) Check if camera system can be switched on manually, using power button on rear view mirror.
-Check Reverse Lights are operational on rear of motorhome.
+Audiovisual Equipment Fault Remedy Rear view camera system inoperative when reversing (if Check if camera system can be switched on manually, using power button on rear view mirror. fitted) Check Reverse Lights are operational on rear of motorhome.
 (Check base vehicle fuses if reverse lights are inoperative.)
-Rear view camera system inoperative whether moving forward or reversing (if fitted) Check fuses in habitation area fusebox (Power Supply Unit) Radio will not remain on indefinitely when vehicle ignition is switched off.
+Rear view camera system Check fuses in habitation area fusebox (Power Supply Unit) inoperative whether moving for ward or reversing (if fitted) Radio will not remain on indefinitely when vehicle ignition is switched off.
 Please see below or the Fiat handbook.
 Radio switches off intermittently